Agree with our rating?

 Sales Complaints and Deceptive Quotes

 We are currently able to locate approximately 20 1st National Processing reviews that accuse the company or one of its subsidiaries of deceptive sales practices, including misrepresentation of rates and fees, aggressive telemarketing, and “slamming.”
 Slamming refers to a deceptive sales tactic in which a company poses as a merchant’s current processor in order to sign the merchant up for its services, and it is seen as a highly unethical practice within the industry.
-The company also advertises rates on its website “starting at 0.15%.”
+At the time of our last update, the company advertised rates on its website “starting at 0.15%.”
 We consider this type of rate quote to be deceptive because it only lists the company’s Qualified rate without mentioning the higher Mid-Qualified and Non-Qualified rates that merchants are likely to receive on the majority of their transactions.

 Substandard Sales Practices